groue/GRMustache/guides/runtime/helpers.md

 #### Using the helper object

-Now that our helper class is well defined, let's provide our template with two objects: our `MustacheHelper` class for the `localize` key, and another for the `cart`:
+Now that our helper class is well defined, let's provide our template with two objects: our `TemplateUtils` class for the `localize` key, and another for the `cart`:

-    NSString *rendering = [template renderObjects:[MustacheHelper class], data, nil];
+    NSString *rendering = [template renderObjects:[TemplateUtils class], data, nil];

 ### Implementing helpers with classes conforming to the `GRMustacheHelper` protocol